Sustainability is Libraries' Business: Libraries and Sustainable Development

 This article draws together examples of how libraries are using this commitment – and this potential – to deliver on sustainability in three key ways: 1) by showcasing sustainable building techniques and services; 2) by promoting understanding and action around sustainability in their communities; and 3) by supporting new research into sustainability.

-Download the article in English, en Espanol, em Portugues and in Arabic.
+Download the article in English, en Français, en Espanol, em Portugues, in Deutsch, in Arabic, in Chinese, in Farsi and in Italiano.
 Find out more about IFLA's Special Interest Group on Environment, Sustainability and Libraries.